interuss/dss/ONESKY_README.md

 Unfortunately this would need to be done each time the nginx-ingress-controller is updated or altered in any way, but it's not a required addition.
 Once this is completed, we'll need to scale or otherwise restart the ingress controller.
 This can be done with zero downtime by scaling up to N>1 pods, and destroying the original pod.

+If the DSS components do not start up with the istio sidecar container, you must either scale or restart each pod individually.
+On recreation, it will deploy the sidecar successfully.
+This can be done by scaling the deployment, or killing the pods one at a time.
+NOTE, do not do this on the cockroachDB pods as they are dependent on quorum to continue functioning.

 ### Accessing the DSS

 All URLs and data can be retrieved using the Kubernetes CLI.
 For example, to find the URL that is being exposed via ingress, run the following command (example output included):